riwaj95/URLShortnerAPI/README.md

 Environment-Specific Deployment
 You can configure environment variables such as SPRING_PROFILES_ACTIVE in docker-compose.yml to switch between environments (e.g., dev, staging, prod).

 ### Thank you DKB factory for this exercise.
-There are still improvements to be made in the project.
-Since I am taking german classes from 10am-4pm Mon-Fri and going to job fairs, I could only do it in 2 days.Whenever I get free time, I will try to improve the code and add more features and push it in Github.
+There are still improvements to be made in the project like caching, builder pattern, DTOs etc. Since I am taking german classes from 10am-4pm Mon-Fri and going to job fairs, I could only do it in 2 days.Whenever I get free time, I will try to improve the code and add more features and push it in Github.
 Nevertheless I enjoyed the task and would like DKB for this oppurtunity.